-It's true that most fashion forward women have the believe that fashion is part of how they express themselves, and also believe one should have the right to pick and chose their workplace attire.
-Unfortunately in most workplace settings there is little or no room for expressing one's personality when it come to fashion.
-The first thing to think about before you choosing an outfit for a job interview is how do you want to present yourself?
+It's true that most fashion-forward women have the believe that fashion is part of how they express themselves and also believe one should have the right to pick and chose their workplace attire.
+Unfortunately, in most workplace settings there is little or no room for expressing one's personality when it comes to fashion.
+The first thing to think about before you choose an outfit for a job interview is how do you want to present yourself?
 Keep in mind the person interviewing you will consider what you are wearing, and how you might represent the company's reputation.
 So, you may want to tone down the outfit that your personality might be dictating you to wear.

 Don't Get Passed Over - Button up

 To Much Cleavage And To Short of Skirt Is A No No.

 Showing too much cleavage at work is a mistake.
 Actually, it's one of the top fashion faux pas, in fact, it's at the top of the list.
 Studies have shown that women who dress in sexy attire in a professional environment are more often passed over for promotions.
 Women who dress more conservatively, as a rule, get the job.
 The bottom line, If you want to get ahead, keep your low cut number's for socializing after work...

 Too short of a skirt can send a message that's loud and clear.
-That message can read - I am trying to compensate showing off my great legs, because my office skills are a bit under - pare.
-Keep in mind, he interviewer's attention can be drawn downward to your great legs as you enter the office, instead of toward your face where it should be.
+That message can read - I am trying to compensate showing off my great legs because my office skills are a bit under - pare.
+Keep in mind, the interviewer's attention can be drawn down to your great legs as you enter the office, instead of toward your face where it should be.
 Again save your mini's for after work.
 A good skirt length for the office is knee length or below the knee.

 See-through clothes - Need I even go into it